allthings/developers/webhooks/readme.md

 ### What are webhooks

 _Webhooks_ refers to a combination of technologies tied together so that collectively they create a notification and reaction system.
-Webhooks allow App administrators, partners, and 3rd-party developers to augment or enhance the Allthings Platform with additional custom behaviors and functionality.
+Webhooks allow App administrators and developers to augment or enhance the Allthings Platform with additional custom behaviors and functionality.

 You can think of a webhook a little bit like a phone call.
 You share with us your phone number, and whenever there is activity in your App, we call your phone number to share that information with you.